Maharashtra Mandates Air Quality Monitoring at Construction Sites: A Guide for Developers and EHS Managers

 NMMC Navi Mumbai

-Navi Mumbai Municipal Corporation (NMMC) has the most aggressive enforcement approach among all municipal corporations in Maharashtra.
-Currently, under NMMC's SOPs, construction companies are mandated to install sensor-based devices to monitor air quality at all their sites; enforcement has already begun.
+Navi Mumbai Municipal Corporation (NMMC) has a strong enforcement-led approach among all municipal corporations in Maharashtra.
+Currently, under NMMC's SOPs, construction companies are mandated to install sensor-based devices to monitor air quality at all their sites, and enforcement has already begun.

-According to the latest available enforcement statistics, NMMC has issued 19 stop-work orders to construction companies and fined 173 developers for failing to comply with air quality monitoring requirements.
+According to the latest available enforcement statistics, NMMC has issued 19 work-halt orders to construction companies and fined 173 developers for failing to comply with air-quality monitoring requirements.

 Thane